Definition of work stress

 - Exploring options in your work situation for improving it

 - Generating and exploring options to move out of the work situation if that seems appropriate

 - Getting in control of workload and helping to manage time effectively if that is an issue

-- Dealing with specific situations that are causing you stress using an effective cognitive behavioural coaching model (I use a model called The STAR Model which I have found to be particularly effective) .
+- Dealing with specific situations that are causing you stress - for example, using an effective cognitive behavioural coaching model .

 - Examining and addressing your own negative thought patterns or anxieties if these are holding you back.

 Like This Page?
 Share it on Social Media:

 - - - - - - - - -- - -